Ideas for Growing Your Cleaning Business

 Making connections through networking helps grow your business but sometimes finding the right place or situation can be a challenge.
 Some things that you can try are:

-Set up a referral program
+2. Set up a referral program

-Big companies have known for a long time that a referral program is a great way to build your customer base.
+Big companies have known for a long time that a customer referral program is a great way to build your customer base.
 This works for almost any business, whether it’s cleaning, landscaping or even software.

 Try a discount incentive or a free service if your customer sends you new business.
 While it may seem expensive in the short run, in the long run, it’s a great way to extend your client list.
 There’s a reason they say word of mouth is the best source of advertising.

-Canvas in your community
+3. Canvas in your community

-Door knocking is a great way to create face to face contact, and leave a lasting impression.
-Canvas in the evening to ensure people are home, but make sure you’re respectful of their space if they don’t want to chat, or have a sign indicating they’re not interested.
+Door knocking is a great way to create face-to-face contact and leave a lasting impression.
+Canvas in the evening to ensure people are home, but make sure you’re respectful of their space if they don’t want to chat or have a sign indicating they’re not interested.

-Partnerships with other businesses
+4. Build partnerships with other businesses

 For example, a window washing company can refer you to their customers and you can do the same for them.
-Other good options are carpet cleaning companies, landscaping and nanny services, just to name a few.
+Other good options are carpet cleaning companies, landscaping businesses, and nanny services, just to name a few.

-You save them the time and headache of finding and hiring someone to perform additional services, and can vouch for your partner companies, providing ease of mind for your customer.
+You save them the time and headache of finding and hiring someone to perform additional services and can vouch for your partner companies, providing ease of mind for your customer.

-Advertise on a budget
+5. Advertise on a budget